Protecting Your Interests: The Role of Reps and Warranties in M&A

 It's essential to work closely with experienced M&A advisors and attorneys throughout the negotiation process to ensure that the caps and baskets are appropriately structured and align with your goals.
 They can provide valuable insights and help you navigate the complexities of capping damages, ensuring a fair and balanced agreement.

-Section 5: There Has Been a Breach – Now What?
+There has Been a Breach – Now What?

 This section, often referred to as "Disputes," establishes the mechanism for resolving conflicts and may involve arbitration, litigation, or alternative dispute resolution methods.